British Airways Flight 38: Accident

-At 12:42, the 777 passed just above traffic on the A30 and the airport's Southern Perimeter road and landed on the grass about 270 m short of runway 27L.
+At 12:42, the 777 passed just above the residential street of Myrtle Avenue, then immediately after overflew traffic on the A30 and the airport's Southern Perimeter road and landed on the grass about 270 m short of runway 27L.
 The captain declared an emergency to air traffic control a few seconds before landing.
-The decision to raise the flaps allowed the plane to miss the ILS beacon within the airport perimeter, thus avoiding more substantial damage.
+The decision to raise the flaps allowed the plane to glide beyond the ILS beacon within the airport perimeter, thus avoiding more substantial damage.

-During the impact and short slide over the ground, the nose gear collapsed, the right main gear separated from the aircraft, penetrating the central fuel tank and the passenger oxygen supply, causing a major fuel leak and the release of oxygen gas from adjacent compartments.
-The right main landing gear also penetrated the cabin space, causing the sole serious injury in this accident to a passenger in seat 30K.
-The left main gear was pushed up through the wing, as it was designed to do in case of failure due to excessive vertical load.
+During the impact and short slide over the ground, the nose gear collapsed rearward, the right main gear broke off and fully separated from the aircraft, puncturing the central fuel tank and penetrating the passenger oxygen supply, causing a major fuel leak and the release of oxygen gas from adjacent compartments.
+The right main landing gear also penetrated the cabin space, causing the sole serious injury in this accident to a passenger in seat 30K before striking the right-hand horizontal stabiliser's leading edge.
+The left main gear was pushed up through the wing root, as it was designed to do in case of failure due to excessive vertical load.
 The aircraft came to rest on the threshold markings at the start of the runway.
 6750 kg of fuel leaked, but no fire started.
 One passenger received serious injuries (concussion and a broken leg), and four crew members and eight passengers received minor injuries.